jonalmeida/jonalmeida.github.com/scripts/garmin/README.md

 `--delay` (default 0.75 s) is the pause between activity-details calls.
 Raise it if Garmin starts returning 429s.

+## Heart rate zones in feeds

+Each post gets the zone data two times:

+- A mermaid `xychart` in the body.
+A browser draws it with JavaScript.
+- An `hr_zones` list in the front matter, for example `- { zone: 5, name: "Maximum", pct: 0.0 }`.

+A feed reader removes JavaScript, so it cannot draw the chart.
+The feed template `templates/atom.xml` therefore cuts the `## Heart Rate Zones` section off the content and makes a plain table from `hr_zones` instead.
+A post without `hr_zones` keeps its content as it is.

+Keep the two in agreement: `hr_zone_percentages()` is the one source for both.

 ## Caching

 Two caches, both git-ignored: